Table of contents

 Enabling this option turns on Two Factor Authentication for all user accounts, using one of the following methods:Authenticator App

-Whenever a user logs into MIDAS, they will need to enter a code displayed on their authenticator app to allow them to complete their login to MIDAS.Device Control
+Whenever a user signs in to MIDAS, they will need to enter a code displayed on their authenticator app to allow them to complete their sign-in to MIDAS.Device Control

-If selected, each user will be able to be logged in from multiple browsers/devices at the same time.
-If not selected, a user will only be able to be logged in from one browser/device at any one time (logging in from another browser/device will automatically log out the previous session).Max Invalid Login Attempts
+If selected, each user will be able to be signed in from multiple browsers/devices at the same time.
+If not selected, a user will only be able to be signed in from one browser/device at any one time.
+In such instances, signing in from another browser/device will automatically sign out the previous session.Offer users option to stay signed in

-To prevent unauthorized access and "brute force" attacks, your MIDAS can automatically "suspend" an account if a certain number of consecutive login attempts fail.
-Once an account becomes "suspended", the user who owns that account is sent an email containing a link allowing them to restore access to their account.
-Additionally, an administrator with sufficient privileges can "unlock" a suspended account via the Manage Users & Permissions.Allowed IP Range
+To prevent unauthorized access and "brute force" attacks, your MIDAS system can automatically "suspend" accounts if they receive a high volume of consecutive unsuccessful sign-in attempts.
+Once an account becomes "suspended", the user who owns that account is sent an email from your MIDAS system containing a link allowing them to restore access to their account.
+Additionally, an administrator user with sufficient privileges can "unlock" a suspended account at any time via the Manage Users & Permissions screen.Allowed IP Range

-(Cloud Hosted editions only)For increased security, you can limit who can access the MIDAS login page, based upon their Internet IP address, irrespective of whether they have a valid login for MIDAS.
+(Cloud Hosted editions only)For increased security, you can limit who can access your MIDAS sign-in page, based upon their Internet IP address, irrespective of whether they have a valid sign-in for MIDAS.

 You can restrict access to a single IP address, or an IP range.
 This can be useful if MIDAS is hosted on a public web server, which potentially could be accessed by anyone worldwide.
 MIDAS' "Allowed IP Range" setting can be used to restrict access to users in your own country, organization, or to just you!